Skip to content

 └─────┴───────┴──────────┴────────┴─────────┴───────┘

-In the groupby context expressions work on groups and thus may yield results of any length (a group may have many members).
+In the group_by context, expressions work on groups and thus may yield results of any length (a group may have many members).

-out = df.groupby("groups").agg(
+out = df.group_by("groups").agg(

 pl.sum("nrs"), # sum nrs by groups